Security

 What you can do

-If you need a workflow that combines these capabilities:
+If you need a routine that combines these capabilities:

 - Review each action — Use approval-required mode and review before approving